Scion of Pakistan's Bhutto dynasty throws down gauntlet to PM

 While the young Bhutto’s remarks about the poor are consistent with the PPP’s traditional position, he is far more hawkish than his party has been on the issue of Pakistan’s longstanding rivalry with India.

-The PPP’s five years in power were marked by a warming in ties between the nuclear-armed neighbours.
+The PPP’s five years in power were marked by a warming in ties between the nuclear-armed neighbors.

 The two countries came close to signing a bilateral trade deal that was called off by the generals after Sharif came to power, underlining the military’s long tradition of dictating policy to civilian leaders from behind the scenes.